surf-sci-bc/deployment/tljh/README.md

 # Setting up TLJH on Proxmox

+**This method is deprecated.
+Refer to deployment/jupyterhub instead.**

+Also the Dockerimages of agfalta_tools are not compatible anymore, as TLJH uses a lower jupyterhub version.

 ## Preparation

 Refer to the ````README```` of the Proxmox installation if you want to deploy TLJH on a Proxmox instance.